-However, not all exit strategies are accepted.
-Find out how to craft one that’s acceptable.
+However, not all exit strategies are accepted so read more to find out how to present a one that is acceptable to the bank.

 Your exit strategy depends on your asset position, income and retirement plans.
 However, banks may not accept your exit strategy if: